zulip/zulip-mobile/docs/howto/dev-server.md

 refers to port 9991 on `localhost`, which is a name that works for talking to a server on your own computer.

-That URL won't work for the mobile app, because on your phone (either physical or emulated), `localhost` would be a name for the phone itself, rather than your computer.
+That URL won't necessarily work for the mobile app, because on your phone (either physical or emulated), `localhost` would be a name for the phone itself, rather than your computer.
 Instead, we'll find an IP address that we can use instead of `localhost`, which will reach your computer when used on the phone.

 There are several ways to do this, depending on your platform.
 See below.

+### iOS simulator (macOS only)

+The iOS simulator shares its network interface with the computer it's running on.
+Happily, this means `https://localhost:9991` will work without further configuration; you can skip to [the last step](#last-step).

 ### Android emulator